 Raclette is a semi-hard cheese made on both sides of the French and Swiss Alps.
 The name Raclette comes from the French word « racler » which means « to srape ».
 Raclette has got a thin, brownish-orange coloured rind and a pale yellow pate with a few and scattered open holes.

 Country of origin: France

-Serving suggestion: Raclette is well served with small potatoes, gherkins, pickled onions and dried meat.
+Serving suggestion: Raclette is well served with small potatoes, vegetables, gherkins, pickled onions and dried meat.